 - 3 cups bread flour or all-purpose flour

 - 1 tbsp sugar or maple syrup

 - 1 1/2 tsp salt

-- Sea salt or any coarse salt for sprinkling on the pretzels
+- Sea salt or pink salt for sprinkling

 Place the dough on a lightly greased surface and fold a few times to deflate the air.
-Form into a rectangle, then divide into 12 equal parts.
+Divide into 12 equal parts.

 Take the ends of the rope and criss-cross them to make a loop.
-Twist one more time if you want an extra-decorative pretzel, then bring the ends down and tuck them under the loop.
+Twist one more time, then bring the ends back over the top of the pretzel and tuck them in.

-Place the pretzels, about 2 inches apart, on a parchment-lined or lightly greased cookie sheet.
+Place the pretzels, about 2 inches apart, on a lightly greased cookie sheet.

-Bake the pretzels for 25 minutes or until the tops are lightly golden-brown.
-I ate these dipped in some olive oil with crushed garlic.
-Heaven.
+Bake the pretzels for 27 minutes or until the tops are lightly golden-brown.

 (C) All recipes and photographs copyright of Holy Cow!
 Vegan Recipes.